 In 1984 the East Jersey Chapter (covering Essex, Union and Hudson counties) and the Raritan Valley Chapters merged to create the current Raritan Valley Chapter serving central and eastern New Jersey.

-As of July 1, 2015, our chapter has 274 members consisting of accounting and finance professions, retired professional and students.
+Our chapter has 135 members consisting of accounting and finance professions, retired professional and students.
 Our members work in a variety of capacities

 including private and public corporations, accounting firms, universities and colleges and as sole practitioners.